eightball270/CodingStudio-ComputerNetworkFundamentals/README.md

 [Project File Link](https://github.com/eightball270/CodingStudio-ComputerNetworkFundamentals/blob/main/Coding%20Studio%20-%20Static%20IP%20and%20ICMP%20(Pinging).pkt)

 ## Static Routing
 In this simulation, two routers are used: Router A is connected to the 192.168.2.0/24 network, and Router B is connected to the 192.168.3.0/24 network.
 The network between the two routers is 192.168.1.0/24.
 For the 192.168.2.0 network to reach the 192.168.3.0 network, a routing configuration is required to forward traffic between networks.
-The method used is static routing, which involves manually creating a routing table.
+The method used is **static routing**, which involves manually creating a routing table.
 To configure static routing on Router A, you must add the destination network address (including the network address and subnet mask) along with the IP address of Router B’s interface that is directly connected to Router A.
 - ip route [destination network address] [subnet mask] [gateway/ip of another router that is directly connected]
 - example command: RouterA(config)#ip route 192.168.3.0 255.255.255.0 192.168.1.2